dask/dask/docs/source/setup.rst

     - `YARN / Hadoop <https://yarn.dask.org/en/latest/>`_: Deploy
       Dask on YARN clusters, such as are found in traditional Hadoop installations.
+    - `Dask Gateway <https://gateway.dask.org/>`_ provides a secure, multi-tenant server for managing Dask clusters and allows users to launch and use Dask clusters in a shared cluster environment.
     - :doc:`Python API (advanced) <setup/python-advanced>`: Create
       ``Scheduler`` and ``Worker`` objects from Python as part of a distributed Tornado TCP application.
 This page is useful for those building custom